Wednesday, December 10, 2008

 Trotskyism is the continuation of the Marxist and Leninist current led by Leon Trotsky, co-leader with Lenin of the Russian Revolution.
 When the Stalinist bureaucracy rose to power in the Soviet Union in the late 1920s, Trotsky rallied an international Left Opposition against the betrayal of the revolution's goals.
 Trotskyism stands for Permanent Revolution, internationalism, and the strategy of the united front against fascism.
 Trotsky was murdered by a Stalinist assassin in 1940.

-Freedom Socialist Party and Radical Women.
+Socialist feminism was developed in the late 1960s and early 1970s by founders of the Freedom Socialist Party and Radical Women.
 It is a Marxist, Leninist, and Trotskyist tendency that acknowledges that the most oppressed sector of the modern working class is composed of women, particularly women of color, whose life experience of exploitation gives them the strength and determination to carry through a revolution against all forms of oppression.
 Socialist feminists recognize the revolutionary leadership of workingclass women, people of color, and queers, and others multiply afflicted by capitalism.
 Socialist feminists orient to grassroots, rank-and-file women and men rather than to the predominantly white male aristocrats of labor who make up the union bureaucracy.

 Several currents that emerged from the socialist and communist movements have lost their revolutionary character and misstate the basic principles of socialism's founders.
 These include: social-democrats, socialist reformers who support mere electoral revision of the capitalist system; Stalinists, who arose out of the Soviet bureaucracy as supporters of Stalin's brutal dictatorship and who advocate peaceful co-existence with capitalism and immersion in bourgeois parties; and Maoists, China-oriented Stalinists, who frequently describe themselves as Marxist-Leninists.